Sgkamnuanchai/A4-Do-you-AGREE/README.md

 - Dataset BookCorpus : https://huggingface.co/datasets/bookcorpus/bookcorpus
 - Using 1% of entire dataset = 740042

-##  Evaluation and Discussion on Model 2 (S-Bert)
+##  Evaluation and Discussion on Model 2 (Sentence-Bert)
 | Model Type          | SNLI + MNLI, Performance (Accuracy)|
 |---------------------|-----------|
 | S-BERT            | 35.30%   |

-- In this section, we present the performance of the S-bert model by training with 4 epoches, which was trained on a combined dataset of SNLI and MNLI.
+- In this section, we present the performance of the Sentence-bert model by training with 4 epoches, which was trained on a combined dataset of SNLI and MNLI.
 The model was evaluated on both matched and mismatched sentence pairs, resulting in an accuracy of 35.30%.
 - Model Architecture: The model use a 12-layer BERT-based architecture with 12 attention heads per layer and an embedding size of 768 with a learning rate of 2e-5 and batch size of 32
+- Loss Function: SoftmaxLoss is used for classification, where the output is calculated using cosine similarity between sentence embeddings.

 ### Challenges Encountered During the Implementation:
 - The model achieved only 35.30% accuracy.
 This suggests underfitting, where the model might not be complex enough or has not been trained sufficiently.